Liz Fraser: Early life

-Fraser was born in Southwark, London.
+Elizabeth Joan Winch was born in Southwark, London.
 Her year of birth was usually cited as 1933, which she gave when auditioning for her role in I'm All Right Jack, because the Boulting Brothers wanted someone younger for the part.
-In fact she was three years older, as she confirmed in her 2012 autobiography Liz Fraser ... and Other Characters,.
+In fact she was three years older, as she confirmed in her 2012 autobiography Liz Fraser ... and Other Characters.
 Her father was a travelling salesman for a brewery and her mother owned a corner shop just off the New Kent Road.
 Their family life was disrupted by the Second World War, when she was evacuated, initially to Westerham in Kent and then, when that was deemed still too vulnerable to bombing, to Chudleigh, a town in Devon.
 Her father died in May 1942, aged 40, when she was 11.

 She went to St Saviour's and St Olave's Grammar School for Girls between the ages of 13 and 17.
 She then attended evening courses at Goldsmiths College, where she joined a drama group, and the City of London College for Commerce, Book-Keeping, Shorthand and Typing, and won an evening scholarship to the London School of Dramatic Art.

 Career

 Her first film appearance was in Touch and Go (1955), using her birth name, and The Smallest Show on Earth (1957) in which she worked with Peter Sellers for the first time.
 Fraser also appeared in commercial television's first live play The Geranium for Associated-Rediffusion.
-She made an uncredited appearance as June in Alive and Kicking (1959), Her breakthrough role was as the daughter of Sellers' character in I'm All Right Jack (1959), for which she received a BAFTA nomination as Most Promising Newcomer.
+She made an uncredited appearance as June in Alive and Kicking (1959), Her breakthrough role was as the daughter of Sellers's character in I'm All Right Jack (1959), for which she received a BAFTA nomination as Most Promising Newcomer.
 She was in several of the early Carry On films: Carry On Regardless (1961), Carry On Cruising (1962), and Carry On Cabby (1963), but was sacked by producer Peter Rogers after casually saying the series could be better marketed.
 She re-appeared in the series in Carry On Behind (1975), her salary apparently half of what it had been before.

 Her other film appearances include Desert Mice (1959), Two-Way Stretch (1960), again with Sellers, The Bulldog Breed (1960), Double Bunk (1961), Fury at Smugglers Bay (1961) starring Peter Cushing, Raising the Wind (1961), On the Fiddle (1961), The Painted Smile (1962), The Americanization of Emily (1964), The Family Way (1966), Up the Junction (1968), Dad's Army (1971), and a string of sex comedies: Adventures of a Taxi Driver (1976), Confessions of a Driving Instructor (1976), Adventures of a Private Eye (1977), Confessions from a Holiday Camp (1977) and Rosie Dixon – Night Nurse (1978).